-Junkyards are fully defined in Article 8 of this bylaw and Salvage yard is fully defined by 24 V.S.A. § 2241(7).
+Junkyards are fully defined in Article 8 of this bylaw and by 24 VSA.
+61 § 2241 (7).

-Any proposed land development for the purposes of creating or expanding an area for the purpose of storing automobile and/or general junk is permissible only as approved by the appropriate state agency and the Selectboard.
+Any proposed land development for the purposes of creating or expanding an area for the purpose of storing automobile and/or general junk is permissible only as approved by the appropriate state agency and the town Selectboard.